ovh/python-ovh/README.rst

 Installation
 ============

+The python wrapper works with Python 2.6+ and Python 3.2+.

 The easiest way to get the latest stable release is to grab it from `pypi
 <https://pypi.python.org/pypi/ovh>`_ using ``pip``.